There are two application procedures depending on whether or not you are a current Foster MBA student.

-Please note, the LSAT is not required for students pursuing the joint J.D./M.B.A. program starting in 2014.
+Please note that only the GMAT is required for applicants to the joint JD/MBA degree starting in fall 2014.

 The joint J.D./M.B.A. degree is an accelerated curriculum program.
 Students are encouraged to start the MBA core courses during their first year under the program and start their J.D. curriculum in their second year.
 In the third and fourth years of instruction, students will complement their studies with additional required courses and elective course offerings in areas of international business, finance, and tax law.

 Though most students will complete their joint J.D./M.B.A. degree in four years, students may accelerate their studies by pursuing summer coursework.
 This allows students to prepare for the February bar examination in most jurisdictions.